 And hey…I’m sure you have a friend or two that has all of the others, so capitalize on your resources and you won’t miss a thing, including your precious money.

 So your laptop dies halfway through the semester, or just face it, you need a new one before yours does die right before that thesis is due.

 You don’t have the budget to go drop $1100 on a new one, so getting a refurbished one.

 A refurbished laptop is just one that has been either pre-owned and cleaned so it works like new, or it’s been reproduced using parts from parts that are in perfect condition.

 If you’re worried about the warranty, you’re in luck, many refurbished products come with very similar warranties as new ones.

-That’s greater than 50% off the original price and it works just the same!
+That’s almost 50% off the original price and it works just the same!